 I don’t think companies should outsource something that is their bread and butter or is exactly what makes them different or unique.
 I think they should actually be outsourcing stuff that is secondary.

 03. Know the scope and risks

-So typically what happens is, companies reach out to us.
-They’re drinking from a firehose, they are super swamped and when we get on a conversation with them and we start asking them what’s going on, it turns out that there’s a lot of different processes that they are considering outsourcing.
+So typically what happens is that companies reach out to us.
+They’re drinking from a firehose, they are super swamped and when we get into a conversation with them and we start asking them what’s going on, it turns out that there are a lot of different processes that they are considering outsourcing.
 If you’re still figuring it out, I think you can explore and talk to different outsourcing companies and ask them kind of help you figure it out as well.

 At Boldr, we love doing that.
 I think we call that a discovery call and it’s really a great part where we get to involve ourselves in the strategy of these companies and really define what it is they wanna outsource and where the most risks would be.
 Knowing in advance is always going to set you up for success in the future.

-Thanks guys!
+Thanks, guys!
 I hope you found today useful.
 If you didn’t, don’t worry!
-We’ll be back next week answering some more questions from Quora.
+We’ll be back next week to answer some more questions from Quora.
 If you can do me a favor now, and if you like what you heard, please feel free to like, share and subscribe.
 Otherwise, we’ll be back next week with more questions and answers.
 Thanks!

 ABOUT DAVID SUDOLSKY

 David has a track record of successfully mapping business strategy, scaling outsourced operations, and driving growth for businesses from diverse vertical markets.
 Connect him on LinkedIn here.